 Sit back and relax!
 Buying a used RV should be a well researched and thoughtful process that if done right, can give you an excellent RV that suits your budget, is comfortable for your lifestyle and meets all of your needs.
-Knowing this in advance, you shouldn’t expect to buy a used travel trailer over night or you may live to regret it.
+Knowing this in advance, you shouldn’t expect to buy a used travel trailer over night, or you may live to regret it.

-It doesn’t have to be new!
+The RV doesn’t have to be new!

 It would be nice if all of us could afford a brand new, shiny RV that has never been used before but that’s not always a good idea.
 One of the most important factors is depreciation.
 As soon as the RV leaves the dealer’s lot it goes down in value.
 There is absolutely no avoiding it.
 Just because you are buying a used travel trailer or other RV does not mean it can’t still be shiny and in good shape.
 It can be – you just have to look for it.